 Over a period of 16 months a series of increasingly intensive workshops provided residents the opportunity to design in detail the overall uses for all portions of the redevelopment area.
 Factors they addressed included; cost of environmental clean-up, cost of site preparation and construction, wetlands preservation, road network, utilities infrastructure and property tax generation among a myriad of other factors, the result of these workshops was the award winning “ Station and Landfill Area Vision Plan” adopted by the Borough Council in January of 2007.
 This Vision Plan formed the basis for the revisions to the original redevelopment plan for the area which had been written in 1998.

 Potential developers had a number of months to prepare and submit proposals to this request.
-Responses were screened by the Redevelopment Committee (using a pre-defined set of criteria) and those deemed most suitably “Qualified” invited to make public presentations of their proposals.
-Once the public presentations were completed and public feedback received, a final determination was to be made as to who will be designated as the Boroughs Redeveloper of the Landfill Redevelopment Area.
+Responses were screened by the Redevelopment Committee (using a pre-defined set of criteria) and those deemed most suitably “Qualified” invited to make public presentations of their proposals. .
 Responses were due at the end of January 2008.

-By the due date all four had withdraw from the project stating the financial markets had dropped so much over the intervening months that they could not commit to such a complex, long term project at that time.
+By the due date the financial markets had deteriorated so much that no potential developer was willing to commit to such a complex, long term project.

-Since that time, the Borough has undertaken the responsibility of completing the Environmental Investigation of the whole site, using grant money from the NJ DEP receiving in June of 2009 $2.2 million to complete these investigations.
+Since that time, the Borough has undertaken the responsibility of completing the Environmental Investigation of the whole site, using grant money from the NJ DEP receiving over $4.5 million to complete these investigations.
 In September of 2009 the Station & Landfill Area was designated a Brownfield Development Area (BDA) by the NJ DEP following eight months of screening by the DEP.
-This important designation will allow the Borough to proceed with its objectives of remediating the "Green Seam" portion of the site as recreational and open space, as the BDA designation allows for not only environmental investigations but the remediation of sites through the HDSRF Grant program.
+This important designation has allowed the Borough to proceed with its objectives of remediating the "Green Seam" portion of the site as recreational and open space, as the BDA designation allows for not only environmental investigations but the remediation of sites through the HDSRF Grant program.

 Other Important Facts Relating to this Project